 The aims of the Standards are to support in ensuring people with profound and multiple learning disabilities, children and adults, have access to consistent high-quality support throughout their lives, when supported by any service provider.

-Raising Our Sights is a milestone report examining services for adults with profound intellectual and multiple disabilities in the UK.
+Raising Our Sights was a milestone report with recommended actions for improving services for adults with profound intellectual and multiple disabilities in the UK.

 Undertaken by Professor Jim Mansell of the Tizard Centre, University of Kent, it was submitted to the government in 2010.

-Parity for Disability welcomed the publication of this report which highlighted issues that Parity had been championing locally for more than 20 years.
-In particular, the importance of:
+Parity for Disability welcomed the publication of this report which highlighted issues that Parity had been championing regionally.